ewdlop/JerseyMemes/README.md

 - Darkness come back and save me!(scare the heck out of me!)
 - God's Cloud(Figurine) show up above my location.(MANGEIFICENT VIEW.
 UNVIERSE IS WATCHIGN NEW JERSEY)  (one in a life time show!)
 - We ARE PRO
+- HIGH PRICE HOUSE NO ONE CAN AFFORD!